 Source: Survey with social media, 2020

 Referring to Table 4, the form of social media they use today is in accordance with market needs and is closer in terms of distribution and sales to consumers.
 This is much easier, because, in general information, communication, and internet networks throughout Indonesia have reached them.
-Generally, GAPOKTAN tomatoes prefer using the application in the form of FB rather than IG.
-As a comparison, of 72 informants, 45 (62.50%) were said to have used FB and the rest were IG totaling 27 informants or 37.50%.
+Generally, Gapoktan tomatoes prefer using the application in the form of FB rather than IG.
+As a comparison, of 72 informants, 45 (62.50%) were said to have used FB and the rest were IG totalling 27 informants or 37.50%.

 Table 4.
 Profile based on social media usage